simdjson/simdjson/doc/dom.md

 If you need a lower-level interface, you may call the function `parser.parse(const char * p, size_t l)` on a pointer `p` while specifying the length of your input `l` in bytes.
 To see how to get the very best performance from a low-level approach, you way want to read our [performance notes](https://github.com/simdjson/simdjson/blob/master/doc/performance.md#padding-and-temporary-copies) on this topic (see the Padding and Temporary Copies section).

+*Windows-specific*:  Windows users who need to read files with non-ANSI characters in the name should set their code page to UTF-8 (65001).
+This should be the default with Windows 11 and better.
+Further, they may use the AreFileApisANSI function to determine whether the filename is interpreted using the ANSI or the system default OEM codepage, and they may call SetFileApisToOEM accordingly.

 Using the Parsed JSON
 ---------------------